SAP-samples/teched2022-IN264/exercises/ex1/README.md

     <br>![](/exercises/ex1/images/booster05.png)

-    In the upcoming screen you should now see the execution of the diffent actions and the status:
+    In the upcoming screen you should now see the execution of the different actions and the status:

     <br>![](/exercises/ex1/images/booster06.png)